ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/engineering-efforts/integer-squaring.md

   File "<frozen importlib._bootstrap>", line 680, in _load_unlocked
   File "<frozen importlib._bootstrap_external>", line 790, in exec_module
   File "<frozen importlib._bootstrap>", line 228, in _call_with_frames_removed
-  [...]
-    @cli.command()
+    cli = typer.Typer()
-NameError: name 'cli' is not defined
+NameError: name 'typer' is not defined
 ```

-This output suggests that the `cli` variable was not correctly declared!
+This output suggests that the `typer` module was not correctly imported!
 After
-declaring the `cli` variable in the appropriate fashion, following the relevant
+importing this module in the appropriate fashion, all while following the
-instructions in the description of the [technical
+relevant instructions in the description of the [technical
 skills](/proactive-skills/introduction-proactive-skills/), you should find the
 other `TODO` markers and correctly resolve them.
 For instance, you can add this
 function to the `main.py` file: